mohaidr/LPS/readme.md

 ### Run Test
 `Command: lps run [options]`

-This command is used to execute a test plan that has been previously created and configured.
-It requires the test name as a parameter to identify which test to run.
-This is the command that actually starts the load, performance, or stress test, generating and sending the traffic as per the defined test plan parameters.
+Executes a prepared test plan according to its specifications.
+It requires the name of the test to identify and launch the appropriate testing procedure.
+This command triggers the actual load, performance, or stress testing by sending the configured HTTP traffic to the target application.

     Test Name (-tn, --testname <testname>): Required.
 Identifies the test to be executed.